WELCOME to the Website of The Gospel Faith Messenger Ministry.

 May you be inspired, encouraged and challenged by what you read.

-The GFM Ministry is focused on releasing the Holy Spirit Ministry through the five-fold ministry gifts (Ephesians 4:11-16 ) and the nine Spiritual Gifts (1 Corinthians 12:1-11 ), Gospel literature through books, booklets, manuals, Gospel Tracts, 3 Bible Correspondence Courses (free), Prophetic Conferences, Schools, and Church Meetings.
+The GFM Ministry is focused on releasing the Holy Spirit Ministry through the five-fold ministry gifts (Ephesians 4:11-16 ) and the nine Spiritual Gifts (1 Corinthians 12:1-11 ), Gospel literature through books, booklets, manuals, Gospel Tracts, 3 Bible Correspondence Courses (free) and Church Meetings (by invitation).

 Living for, and Serving Jesus is very exciting indeed, and we invite you to seek Him while He may be found.
 The best is yet to come for those who will believe the promises of God!